 - It is situated around the anterior end of the urethra.

 - The prostate gland secretes a white fluid, which forms 25 to 30 per cent of semen.

 - The fluid contains Phosphate, lysozymes, spermin, citrate, fibrinolysin, etc.

 - Its secretions activate the sperms and prevent the semen from coagulating.

-- In aged men, the size of the prostate may be enlarged which creates a problem during urine discharge.
+- In aged men, the prostate’s size may be enlarged, which creates a problem during urine discharge.

 - The prostate gland consists of four main lobes: 1 – Ventral lobe, 1 – Dorsal lobe and 2- lateral lobes.